Oswego (town), New York

 Oswego is a town in Oswego County, in the U.S. state of New York.
 The population was 7,984 at the 2010 census.

 The Town of Oswego is immediately west of the City of Oswego, with which it has a common border.
 The town is in the western part of Oswego County.

 The State University of New York at Oswego is in the northeast part of the town, next to the City of Oswego.

+It’s the birthplace of Mary Edwards Walker, the only woman to win the Medal of Honor.

 History

 The town was first settled circa 1797.
 The Town of Oswego was established in 1818 from the Town of Hannibal and is on the western border of the county.
 Part of the town was annexed by the Town of Granby in 1836.
 The incorporation of the "Village of Oswego" as the City of Oswego in 1848 removed a portion of the town.
 Later, the formation of the Town of Minetto reduced Oswego further.